MasteryEducation/SecuritiesExamsMastery.ca/content/csc/23/3/index.md

 - [ ] The investor’s prior account history with the institution.
 - [ ] The Bank of Canada’s monetary policy stance.

-> **Explanation:** CDIC coverage applies if the MLGIC meets deposit classification requirements, up to CDIC’s prescribed limits.
+> **Explanation:**( CDIC coverage applies if the MLGIC meets deposit classification requirements, up to CDIC’s prescribed limits.)

----

 ### Which of the following is a valid comparison between MLGICs and Principal-Protected Notes (PPNs)?